Four cuts: History

 The doctrine was introduced at a Tatmadaw conference after the failure of the mid 1960s peace attempts based on their assessment that Myanmar's rebels gained their strength from their strong relations with locals.
 The first use of the doctrine, as a prelimary test before its formal adoption, was in 1966 against the Kachin Independence Organisation (KIO) in General Ne Win's counterinsurgency campaign in the Nagal hills and the Hukawng valley where it was used as scorched earth policy.

 The Four Cuts doctrine began with a change in language from the central government, calling insurgents as saboteurs, racists or bandits rather than as rebels.
 The Tatamadaw divided the country into regional military commands, with a colour-coding system to determine the specific tactics based on the amount of rebel control in each command.
 This system was based on the Strategic Hamlet Program in Vietnam and remains largely the same to this day.
 Millions of rural peasants and villagers were forcibly relocating to villages under their control.
 Those who refused were threatened to be brandied insurgents who were to be shot on sight.
 This was based on the doctrine's thinking that every community must be fighting against, fleeing from or joining the Tatmadaw with no room for neutrality.
 To spearhead these operations the Light Infantry Divisions were created starting in 1966, forming shock troops who were trained to have few issues about respecting locals.

 In the military's counterinsurgency campaign against the Karen National Union (KNU), the Tatmadaw targeted every person suspected of having ties, indiscriminately destroyed food and aid that could support the KNU and arrest people suspected of providing aid and food and engaged in widespread sexual violence and forced relocation.
-According to independent security research Kim Joliffe, the strategy was crucial to forcing the KNU to regroup in its modern are in southeastern Myanmar and leave its holdings in the western Ayeyarwaddy Region.
+According to independent security research Kim Joliffe, the strategy was crucial to forcing the KNU to regroup to its current bases in southeastern Myanmar and leave western Ayeyarwaddy Region holdings.
 In Ayeyarwaddy, several watch towers were erected and mobile columns constantly patrolled the delta clearing town by town.
 With a strict control over recently cleared areas, the CPB and KNU were cut off from food, support and contact with family until they surrendered, died or came out of hiding.
 Testimony from Karen refugees entering Thailand in 1975 suggests that there was a quota imposed with certain amount of villagers "having to die" every year as part of the Four cuts campaign in Karen state.